molloy-lab/TREE-QMC/tutorial/README.md

 	--fast \
 	-i avian_uce_trees_3679.tre
 ```
-**Importantly**, the above command will cause any polytomies in the input to be randomly refined.
+**Importantly**, the above command does not allow quartet weighting and will cause any polytomies in the input to be randomly refined.